-Monday, April 15th, 2024
+Tuesday, April 16th, 2024

-- Bake sale on Wednesday during breaks!
-Bring your toonies and loonies! - Drop-in badminton starts tomorrow in the gym after school.
-3pm to 4pm.
+- Bake sale tomorrow during breaks!
+Bring your toonies and loonies! - Rugby practice today after school 3-4:15!
+Come give it a shot. - Drop-in badminton starts today in the gym after school from 3pm to 4pm.
 This will run every Tuesday for the next few weeks with a possible tournament against Southgate at the end of the season.
-Please see Mr. Gray or Mr. Grier if you want more information. - Track and Field practice Monday and Wednesday from 3-4pm.
-Please meet in the gym with your running shoes, water bottle, and a pencil. - Congratulations to the winners and runner ups for the drawing contest!
-If you have not gotten your artwork back, please come down to room 107 to pick it up. - Recreate your baby photo CONTEST Thursday, April 18th!
+Please see Mr. Gray or Mr. Grier if you want more information. - Recreate your baby photo CONTEST Thursday, April 18th!
 Come dressed just like you were, props and all!
-Bring evidence of the original photo for comparison (either a photo, or a picture of the original photo). - Friday, April 19th: Dress for the Job You Want! - The Spelling Bee has been moved to April 26th. - Grade 8 students: Did you chose Lifesaving PE as one of your eight courses at Carihi next year?
-If so, please check your school email for a very important message. - Don't forget to submit your climate change slam poem for this week's contest.
+Bring evidence of the original photo for comparison (either a photo, or a picture of the original photo). - Friday, April 19th: Dress for the Job You Want! - Craft Club will be in the courtyard this Wednesday!
+Come and join Ms. James and Ms. Guilderson in the sunshine! - The Spelling Bee has been moved to April 26th in the LLC. - Don't forget to submit your climate change slam poem for this week's contest.
 Watch for the new contest starting tomorrow!
-A reminder of the ongoing contest for the month, as well:
+A reminder of the ongoing contest for the month, as well. - As many of you know, April is National Poetry Month, a time dedicated to celebrating the beauty and power of poetry.
+This year's theme is "Weather (La Météo)," inviting students to explore the elements and emotions of weather through poetic expression.
+Throughout the month of April, Mrs. Parkinson will be hosting a series of poetry contests, and she invites all students to participate.
+Whether you're seasoned poets or new to writing verse, these contests offer a chance for creativity and self-expression.